ginnyintifa/GPD_v1/README.md

 ```
-Clinical information is an input for survival analysis.
+Clinical information is an input required for survival analysis.
 Not all the columns in the above file are required, however these columns are compulsory:

 ```
 Tumor_Sample_Barcode